AceCFox/ez-onboard-2/README.md

      - Either ask Ace forthe credentials for the zef.ezonboard@gmail.com account or create a new gmail account to send the app's automatically generated emails from.
      - Ensure that the gmail account is configured to [allow less secure apps](https://www.google.com/settings/security/lesssecureapps), or it will block ez onboard from connecting.
      - If you are using two factor authentication with the account, you will need to create a specific app password, otherwise you can use the password you typically use to login to the gmail account
-     - Instead of using the entire email address as the user email,you wil just use the part prior to `@gmail.com`, e.g.:
+     - Instead of using the entire email address as the user email, you will just use the part prior to `@gmail.com`, e.g.:
      ```
      USER_EMAIL=zef.ezonboard
      PASS=password